 She turns me around, clutches my upper arms, puts her forehead to my neck.
 An ache throbs deep in my hips.
 Her hands circle and prod, urge, but she knows better by now (spirals).
 She sits on her heels, face into my knees, slides down and curls around my feet, tugs my toes to say, This is how you’ll know I’m here.

 And now, choking on steam adhesive, I don’t jabber, fall, or flee.
-I try to get in here.
+I don’t think.
+I don’t try.
 I wait for the ricochet, the rubber band stretched too long and too hard, barreling down the long hall, the sound of a tunneled freight train crushing my ear as my hips lock in place, bones, teeth, sinew, and skin merge, a density with no distinction, limbs and torso heavy and thick as iron.
 A silence, a stutter, a sparkling expanse.
 An astonishing collapse as syringes stab my thighs, then hamstrings, as plungers whack my gut.
 I shake and gasp, throb and shudder, flicker from head to toe.
 My sweat like acid, my bowels clenched and cleaving, I vomit black tar.
 Darkness laid over me like the lead apron of a tortured and loveless dentist, the spin spinning, the canned crowd laughing, the knives slicing into my chest, the crows long gone and only the squeezing of my toes for guidance, through the resurrection of shame and regret, joy and self-loathing, ambition, mercy, love, and the devastating sadness that’s part and parcel of being alive.

 When it ends, I’m lying on the platform, puke, snot, and salt crusted to my face, eye open and itching, hands tingling, feet flexing.
 And this: feeling, possible in the quantum realm, and me (Albert), not shattered, not fetal, and here (mostly) to tell about it.